Avaiga/taipy-doc/docs/knowledge_base/tips/using_tables/index.md

 the [documentation](../../../manuals/gui/viselements/table.md) for more information!

-Lastly, here's the code that combines all the features we discussed in this article, used to create the app shown at the beginning of the article:
+Lastly, here's the code that combines all the features we discussed in this article, used to create the application shown at the beginning of the article:

 ```python
 from taipy.gui import Gui, Markdown, notify